What Are Tuition Rates and Fees?

 What Is the Age Requirement for Preschool /

-We accept students age 3 or 4 for preschool, so long as they are able to use the toilet independently.
+We accept students beginning at age 3, so long as they are able to use the toilet independently.

 Why Don’t Preschoolers/Pre-Kinders Come All Day?